-Capability Bureau of Meteorology (BOM) Roles Local District Provide forecasts, weather warnings and long term outlooks on environmental phenomena that affect the safety, prosperity and resilience of Australians.
-Collect, coordinate and distribute environmental observation data in support of advices, warnings and briefings. the salety, prospenty and resilience of Australians.
+Сар ability Bureau of Meteorology (BOM) Roles Local District Provide forecasts, weather warnings and long term outlooks on environmental phenomena that affect the safety, prosperity Collect, coordinate and distribute environmental observation data in support of advices, warnings and briefings. and resilience of Australians.
 Provide seasonal climate outlooks for forward planning.

-Department of Agriculture and Fisheries (DAF) Roles Local District Coordinate efforts to prevent, respond to, and recover from plant and animal pests and diseases and invasive plants and animals.
+Department of Agriculture Roles Local District and Fisheries (DAF) Coordinate efforts to prevent, respond to, and recover from plant and animal pests and diseases and invasive plants Local District and animals.
 Provide advice on livestock welfare.
-Collaborate with stakeholders with shared responsibilities and other organisations to facilitate prevention, preparedness, response and recovery strategies and priorities for animal welfare management within a community.
-Provide advice in relation to agriculture, fisheries and forestry disaster impacts.
-Lead agency for containment and eradication of emergency animal and plant diseases and pests.
-Coordinate destruction of stock or crops in an emergency pest / disease situation.
-DAF also provides advice on agriculture, fisheries and forestry in a disaster event.
-Administer DRFA relief measures including agriculture industry recovery operations as required.
+Collaborate with stakeholders with shared responsibilities and other organisations to facilitate prevention, preparedness, response and recoverystrategies and priorities for animal welfare management within a community.
+Provide advice in relation to agriculture, fisheries and forestrydisaster impacts.
+Lead agency for containment and eradication of emergency animal Coordinate destruction of stock or crops in an emergency pest / disease situation. and plantdiseases and pests.
+DAF also provides advice on agriculture, fisheries and forestryin Administer DRFA relief measures including agriculture industry recovery operations as required. a disaster event.
 Lead the reporting on the disaster impact assessments on the agricultural sector, including economic losses and expected recovery.
-Report on the possible impact seasonal conditions and climate events will have on the agricultural sector.
-Coordinate the Agriculture Coordination Group with agricultural industry groups to provide information about the effect that a disaster event has on the are facing in responding to and recovering from a disaster event. agriculture, fisheries and forestry industries and the issues that individuals and businesses

-Engage with industry on preparedness for climate risks and aid with economic recovery.
+Report on the possible impact seasonal conditions and climate eventswill have on the agricultural sector.
+Coordinate the Agriculture Coordination Group with agricultural industry groups to provide informationabout the effect that a disaster event has on the are facing in responding toand recovering from a disaster event.agriculture, fisheries and forestry industries and the issues that individuals and businesses Engage with industry on preparedness for climate risks and aid with economicrecovery.
 Assist agriculture and fishery industries in prevention and preparedness though normal business operations and service provision to industry and the communities.

-Department of Communities, Disability Services and Seniors (DCDSS)

-Services and Semons (DCD33) Roles Local District

-Coordinate and/or provide human and

-social recovery information and/or

-resources to support Local and District

-Disaster Management Groups.

-Enable access to information and/or

-coordinated government and non- government human and social

-recovery services through a range of

-service delivery channels which may

-include:

-- promotion and/or referral to local

-community services

-- 1800 recovery hotline

-- grants portal

-multi-agency recovery hubs

-Functional lead agency for planning, coordination - community recovery information &amp;

-and implementation of human and social recovery referral centres

-in Queensland. case coordination of vulnerable

-persons

-outreach teams.

-Purchase extraordinary human and

-social recovery services when local

-capacity is exhausted.

-Facilitate matching and enabling of EV

-CREW registered volunteers.

-Enable the matching of donated goods

-and offers of assistance.

-Enable access to emergency and

-temporary accommodation assistance.

-Administer SDRA & DRFA financial

-relief measures for eligible individuals

-Manage the Queensland

-Government's Community Recovery

-"Ready Reserve".

-Department of Education (DoE) Roles Local District

-Maintain the safety and wellbeing of

-students, staff and volunteers who

-work or participate in DoE schools,

-institutions and workplaces.

-Ensure that all state schools, regional

-offices and other workplaces have a documented emergency response

-plan.

-Ensure that all DoE regional offices

-and key workplaces have a tested

-business continuity plan.

-Ensure that DoE is prepared to

-respond to and recover from, disasters

-Lead, manage and coordinate the department's and emergencies.

-planning, preparation, response and recovery from disasters and emergencies.
-Facilitate the return of affected state

-schools to normal operations as soon

-as safe and practicable following an

-event.

-Facilitate the transition of DoE facilities

-to cyclone shelters, places of refuge

-and evacuation centres as required or

-directed.

-Provide workplace health and safety

-advice, information and awareness

-about electrical, chemical, asbestos

-and general safety matters in the lead

-up to, during and following cyclones, storms, floods and other disasters.
+Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP) Roles Local District Coordinate and/or provide human and social recovery information and/or resources to support Local and District Disaster Management Groups.
+Enable access to information and/or coordinated government and non-government human and social recovery services through a range of service delivery channels which may include: promotion and/or referral to local community services - 1800 recovery hotline - grants portal multi-agency recovery hubs Functional lead agency for planning, coordination and implementation of human community recovery information & referral centres and social recovery in Queensland. case coordination of vulnerable persons - outreach teams.
+Purchase extraordinary human and social recovery services when local capacity is exhausted.
+Facilitate matching and enabling of EV CREW registered volunteers.
+Enable the matching of donated goods and offers of assistance.
+Enable access to emergency and temporary accommodation assistance.
+Administer SDRA & DRFA financial relief measures for eligible individuals Manage the Queensland Government's Community Recovery "Ready Reserve".

+Department of Education (DoE) Roles Local District Maintain the safety and wellbeing of students, staff and volunteers who work or participate in DoE schools, institutions and workplaces.
+Ensure that all state schools, regional offices and other workplaces have a documented emergency response plan.
+Ensure that all DoE regional offices and key workplaces have a tested business continuity plan.
+Lead, manage and coordinate the department's planning, preparation, Ensure that DoE is prepared to respond to and recover from, disasters and emergencies. response and recovery from disasters and emergencies.
+Facilitate the return of affected state schools to normal operations as soon as safe and practicable following an event.
+Facilitate the transition of DoE facilities to cyclone shelters, places of refuge and evacuation centres as required or directed.
+Provide workplace health and safety advice, information and awareness about electrical, chemical, asbestos and general safety matters in the lead up to, during and following cyclones, storms, floods and other disasters.